boldflight/BibleConverter/test_EPUB/output/gen.md

 [19] When Isaac’s servants dug in the valley and discovered a well with fresh flowing water there, [20] the herdsmen of Gerar quarreled with Isaac’s herdsmen, saying, “The water belongs to us!”
 So Isaac named the well Esek because they argued with him about it.
 [21] His servants dug another well, but they quarreled over it too, so Isaac named it Sitnah.
 [22] Then he moved away from there and dug another well.
-They did not quarrel over it, so Isaac named it Rehoboth, saying, “For now the Lord has made room for us, and we will prosper in the land.”
+They did not quarrel over it, so Isaac named it Rehoboth, saying, “For now the **Lord** has made room for us, and we will prosper in the land.”
 [23] From there Isaac went up to Beer Sheba.
-[24] The Lord appeared to him that night and said, “I am the God of your father Abraham.
+[24] The **Lord** appeared to him that night and said, “I am the God of your father Abraham.
 Do not be afraid, for I am with you.
 I will bless you and multiply your descendants for the sake of my servant Abraham.”
-[25] Then Isaac built an altar there and worshiped the Lord.
+[25] Then Isaac built an altar there and worshiped the **Lord**.
 He pitched his tent there, and his servants dug a well.
 [26] Now Abimelech had come to him from Gerar along with Ahuzzah his friend and Phicol the commander of his army.
 [27] Isaac asked them, “Why have you come to me?
 You hate me and sent me away from you.”
-[28] They replied, “We could plainly see that the Lord is with you.
+[28] They replied, “We could plainly see that the **Lord** is with you.
 So we decided there should be a pact between us —between us and you.
 Allow us to make a treaty with you
 [29] so that you will not do us any harm, just as we have not harmed you, but have always treated you well before sending you away in peace.
-Now you are blessed by the Lord.”
+Now you are blessed by the **Lord**.”
 [30] So Isaac held a feast for them and they celebrated.
 [31] Early in the morning the men made a treaty with each other.
 Isaac sent them off; they separated on good terms.
 [32] That day Isaac’s servants came and told him about the well they had dug.
 “We’ve found water,” they reported.